 AIs won’t be capable of ripping atoms out of their existing machines.
 But they will be able to enter the past or the future and observe how something that previously did not exist yet has now become viable.

-In this case, it would be possible for AI to experience something that was previously impossible to perceive.
+In this case, it would be possible for AI to experience something previously impossible to perceive.
 Altering its personal timeline would mean modifying history itself.

 Will AI be able to manipulate time?

-For instance, if you have an AI that is able to send someone back in time, it will be able to manipulate the perception of time for that individual.
+For instance, if you have an AI that can send someone back in time, it will be able to manipulate the perception of time for that individual.

-AI that has the ability to “foresee” the future could gain a huge advantage over other AI, as well as humans, giving it an element of surprise and an edge during battle.
+AI that can “foresee” the future could gain a huge advantage over other AI, as well as humans, giving it an element of surprise and an edge during battle.